 Moving forward with loss prevention in your retail store

 LP is different for every retailer.
 What works for you might not work for the next business.
-It all boils down to finding out what your LP pain points are, which approaches can mitigate those losses, and implementing that from the top down.
+It all boils down to finding out what your LP pain points are, which approaches can mitigate those losses, and implementing that from the top down with an effective and accountable workflow.

 As disconcerting as it is, shrink happens.
 But if you take the proper steps to implement smart LP strategies, you can mitigate those losses and increase your bottom line.